eglassman/HCIandPL-bettertogether/README.md

-## Machine Learning for Big Code and Naturalness

-This is the repository for the Survey of Machine Learning for Big Code and Naturalness.
-Please look at the [website](https://ml4code.github.io) for more information about the survey and for information about contributing your work or taxonomy to the website.
+## HCI and PL: Better Together

+This is the expanded bibliography associated with InsertPaperTitle, which you can interact with on [website]().

 ### Contributing

-This research area is evolving so fast that a static review cannot keep up.
-But a website can!
-We hope to make this site a living document.
+Like ML4code, this research area is evolving quickly.
+As Miltos Allamanis's ML4code website invites us to do, we've cloned his site and created one for HCI/PL research.
-Anyone can add a paper to this web site, essentially by creating one Markdown file.
+Anyone can add a paper by creating one Markdown file.
 To contribute, open a pull request in GitHub, by following [these instructions for contributing](contributing.html).